LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 # Ifan Talro'a

-![Ifan Talro'a](images/Merchant_Prince_Ifan_Talro'a.jpg)

-EE-fawn tal-ROH-ah is a Chultan noble from the ruined capital of Mezro.
+EE-fawn tal-ROH-ah is an aging noble from the ruined Chultan capital of Mezro.
 He has authority over who may own **dinosaurs and large or monstrous beasts** in the city, and who is licensed to commercially train or work with such creatures.
 He's also responsible for Port Nyanzaru's opulent dinosaur races, and every tenth-day finds Ifan staying busy in the trainer and rider pavilions making sure the races are run smoothly and safely.

 The roughnecks who train dinosaurs in the Tiryki anchorage are far from being "an organization", but they generally trust Ifan, and respect that his responsibilities and commandments are important for maintaining peace and steady business with the rest of the city.
-From the city's perspective, Ifan controls the vital infrastructure and resource that is the city's dinosaurs, and he's one of very few people who can reliably manage the rowdy Tiryki trainers.
+From the city's perspective, Talro'a controls the vital infrastructure and resource that is the city's dinosaurs, and he's one of very few people who can reliably manage the rowdy Tiryki trainers.
 Ifan relies on a handful of trusted lieutenants to carry out errands and deal with the variety of trainers under his authority.

+> Port Nyanzaru keeps its dinosaurs busy, and Talro'a can always use more hands training dinosaurs or working with them in the city.
+There's also a wide variety of work that needs to be done every tenth-day to run the city-wide dinosaur races.

+![Ifan Talro'a](images/Merchant_Prince_Ifan_Talro'a.jpg)

 | Trained Animal | Price |
 |-|-|